Special Economic Zones in Delhi/NCR

 Various tax benefits are available to SEZ developers, including:

-- 100 percent income tax exemption on export income for SEZ units under Section 10AA of the Income Tax Act for the first five years, 50 percent for the five years thereafter, and 50 percent of the ploughed back export profit for the next five years
+- 100 percent income tax exemption on export income for SEZ units under Section 10AA of the Income Tax Act for the first five years, 50 percent for the five years thereafter, and 50 percent of the ploughed back export profit for the next five years; and,

-- Exemption from minimum alternate tax, exemption from dividend distribution tax, exemption from service tax, and exemption from central sales tax (CST) on inter-state purchases of goods
+- Exemption from minimum alternate tax, exemption from dividend distribution tax, exemption from goods and services tax (GST) on inter-state purchases of goods.

 Uttar Pradesh (UP)